This article was last updated on 28 February 2025.

 Now that I have covered the foundational elements that make a consultancy high-performing, I’d like to address some common misconceptions about the concept.

-Achieving the status of a high-performing boutique consultancy is about more than just impressive revenue growth or a broad range of services.
+Achieving the status of a high-performing consultancy is about more than just impressive revenue growth or a broad range of services.
 It involves a strategic focus on inbound client acquisition, retaining and developing existing clients, and maintaining high gross margins.
+None of this happens overnight and requires intentional design.

 This allows consultancies to deliver exceptional value consistently, justifying premium fees and fueling continued growth.

-HPBCs don’t struggle recruiting consultants – top talent wants to work for such businesses.
+Such firms don’t struggle recruiting consultants – top talent wants to work for these businesses.

 Consultancies that are still chasing clients, struggling to retain them, and operating on thin margins still have a way to go.

-It's time to rethink its strategy, redefine its value proposition, and stop playing small with one-off projects at low/average pricing and no chance to develop a repeatable methodology, and instead invest in the expertise, reputation, and visibility.
+It's time to rethink their strategy, redefine their value proposition, and stop playing small with one-off projects at low/average pricing and no chance to develop a repeatable methodology, and instead invest in the expertise, reputation, and visibility.